pymc-devs/pymc/sphinxdocs/tutorial.rst

 The ``parents`` dictionary shows us the distributional parameters of ``switchpoint``, which are constants.
 Now let's examine `disasters`'s parents::

    >>> disaster_model.disasters.parents
-   {'early_mean': <pymc.distributions.Exponential 'early_mean' at 0x1065acf50>,
-	 'late_mean': <pymc.distributions.Exponential 'late_mean' at 0x1065acfd0>,
-	 'switchpoint': <pymc.distributions.DiscreteUniform 'switchpoint' at 0x1065ace90>}
+   {'mu': <pymc.PyMCObjects.Deterministic 'rate' at 0x10623da50>}

 We are using ``rate`` as a distributional parameter of `disasters` (*i.e.* ``rate`` is `disasters`'s parent). `disasters` internally labels ``rate`` as ``mu``, meaning ``rate`` plays the role of the rate parameter in `disasters`'s Poisson distribution.
 Now examine ``rate``'s ``children`` attribute::

    >>> disaster_model.rate.children
-   set([<pymc.distributions.Poisson 'D' at 0x3e51290>])
+   set([<pymc.distributions.Poisson 'disasters' at 0x10623da90>])

 Because `disasters` considers ``rate`` its parent, ``rate`` considers `disasters` its child.
 Unlike ``parents``, ``children`` is a set (an unordered collection of objects); variables do not associate their children with any particular distributional role.
 Try examining the ``parents`` and ``children`` attributes of the other parameters in the model.

 The following `directed acyclic graph` is a visualization of the parent-child relationships in the model.
 Unobserved stochastic variables ``switchpoint``, ``early_mean`` and ``late_mean`` are open ellipses, observed stochastic variable `disasters` is a filled ellipse and deterministic variable ``rate`` is a triangle.
 Arrows point from parent to child and display the label that the child assigns to the parent.
 See section :ref:`graphical` for more details.

 .. _dag: